LamaM13/LamaM13.github.io/_posts/2016-01-03-introduction.md

 title: Introduction
 ---

 *WomenTechWomenYes (WTWY)* has an annual gala at the beginning of the summer each year.
-As they’re new and inclusive organization, they try to do double duty with the gala both to fill their event space with people passionate about increasing the participation of women in technology, and to concurrently build awareness and reach. tells the story of a lawyer investigating the connection of two persons, Dr. Henry Jekyll and Mr. Edward Hyde.
-Chief among the novel's supporting cast is a man by the name of Mr. Poole, Dr. Jekyll's loyal butler.
+As they’re new and inclusive organization, they try to do double duty with the gala both to fill their event space with people passionate about increasing the participation of women in technology, and to concurrently build awareness and reach.
+To this end they place street teams at entrances to subway stations.
+The street teams collect email addresses and those who sign up are sent free tickets to their gala.

 -----